siduction/sidu-manual/data/en/0003-help_en.md

   port 6667
   ~~~

-+ [With this link you can start the IRC immediately in your browser](https://webchat.oftc.net/?nick=siducer007&channels=siduction-de) : enter a free nickname and enter the channel #siduction-de.
++ [With this link you can start the IRC immediately in your browser](https://webchat.oftc.net/?nick=siducer007&channels=siduction-en) : enter a free nickname and enter the channel #siduction-en.

 ### siduction-paste

 siduction-paste allows you to paste files from the terminal or TTY.
-This is ideal if you are in runlevel 3 (without a graphics server) with problems. siduction-paste uses http://paste.siduction.org as a link, and the output is available for 24 hours.
+This is ideal if you are in runlevel 3 (without a graphics server) with problems. siduction-paste uses `http://paste.siduction.org` as a link, and the output is available for 24 hours.

 You can use siduction-paste both as user and as root.
 However, some commands or system queries require root access.